qmk/qmk_firmware/keyboard/hhkb/README.md

 Alternative Controller for HHKB Pro
 ===================================
 I wanted to add some features like vi cursor and mouse keys to my [HHKB][HHKB] but its controller is not programmable and firmware source code is not open, of course.
 This means customizing this keyboard needs to replace original controller with programmable one.

-This controller can work with HHKB Professional and Professional 2 model.
+This controller can work with HHKB **Professional**, **Professional** 2 and **Type-S**.

 See [this thread][AltController] in geekhack.org.